 Eric S. Maskin is probably best known for his work on the theory of mechanism design for which he shared the 2007 Nobel Memorial Prize in Economics.
 He has made contributions to many other areas of economics as well, including the theory of income inequality, the study of intellectual property rights and political economy.
-He is the Albert O. Hirschman Professor of Social Science at the Institute for Advanced Study, and a visiting lecturer with the rank of Professor at Princeton University.
+Eric Maskin is the Adams University Professor at Harvard.
+He has made contributions to game theory, contract theory, social choice theory, political economy, and other areas of economics.

 “Nobel laureate recognized for having laid the foundations of mechanism design theory”